nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :information_source: **Notes:**
 >
 > * Sets Priority to the patient with the specified `NRIC` in MediBase3.
-> * You can set priority for a patient even if they’re not currently displayed in the Patient List Panel.
-The panel will refresh to show all patients after the priority has been set.
 > * On default Patient has been set to `NONE` Priority level.
 > * Refer to [Parameter Details](#parameter-details) for constraints on each parameter.